Sarita Maxwell

 Originally from Charlotte, NC, Sarita Maxwell has lived in York County, SC with her husband Jeff and daughter Zoe since 2004.
 She earned her Bachelor and Master degrees in Music Performance from Appalachian State University and later continued with post-graduate studies in music at USC.

 Sarita served as Adjunct Professor of Euphonium & Tuba at Winthrop University from 2003-2013.
 She has taught music throughout the Southeast region for over 25 years to students of all ages and performed/traveled with US military bands, wind ensembles, and brass quintets.
-Currently Sarita performs with the Carolinas Wind Orchestra and other brass chamber groups.
+Currently Sarita performs with the Carolinas Wind Orchestra and other chamber groups in the area.

-Sarita co-founded PMA in 2014 in an effort to provide instrumental music opportunities for her daughter and other home schooled children in the area that were eager to experience music in a band or string ensemble.
+Sarita co-founded PMA in 2014 in an effort to provide instrumental music opportunities for her daughter and other home schooled children in the area that were eager to experience music.
 She continues to share her love of music with the students at Piedmont Music Academy and serve the home school community in the greater York County region.

 Michael White